All Episodes

 The grand prize winners went to Boston, Freedom Trail Ride, all of that stuff.

-These are the second place guys.
+These were the second place guys.

-And they were just uh ecstatic.
+And they were just ecstatic.

-So I told Coco to be ready to post that uh as soon as I talked about it.
+So I told Coco to be ready to post that as soon as I talked about it.

-Is where Liz is.
+This is where Liz is.

 Global warming skeptics.

-This this is a this is a study.
+This is a study.

 They did a study published it Sunday, found that people who are not that worried about the effects of global warming have a higher level of scientific knowledge than the advocates.